firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 - J1772 adapters allow scooter packs to draw from public Level 2 pedestals, supporting charge rates from as low as 2 A (for emergency trickle charging) up to the pack's BMS limit when paired with appropriate cables and adapters.[^j1772]
 - App-controlled charging stations (ChargePoint, Blink, etc.) typically release only one charging handle per session, so riders planning group tours must coordinate with EV drivers or use multiple stations to charge simultaneously.[^app-locks]
 - Tesla destination chargers and Superchargers require protocol triggers such as FoCcci boards to initiate handshake sequences; without these adapters, the plug will not energize even with a physical J1772 adapter installed.[^tesla-protocol]
+- Verify EVSE pilot wiring when building adapters; one Type 2 unit only came online after swapping the pilot resistor to 880 Ω and adding a manual status button so public chargers recognized the scooter pack.[^type2_pilot]

 ### Telecom & Lab-Supply Chargers